Cacomistle: Profile and Information

 • Binomial name: Bassariscus sumichrasti

-The genus name “Bassariscus” was gotten from the Greek word “bassaris,” meaning “fox.”
+The genus name “Bassariscus” was derived from the Greek word “bassaris,” meaning “fox.”
 Cacomistles have their faces looking like they are wearing a mask, and they have striped tails similar to raccoons.
 They, however, have bodies that look like cats or foxes.

-Habitat and distribution
+Habitat and Distribution

 Cacomistle vs. Ringtail

-Diet and behavior
+Diet and Behavior

 Some cacomistle use bromeliads, which live on the top forest canopy, as a source of prey and water.